Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 In Fig.~\ref{Fig_dynamics_20250818}A, we show that the measured average phonon-number dynamics follow Eq.~\eqref{eq_ndynamics} for two engineered temperatures, starting from both a very low temperature ($\braket{n(t=0)}\approx 0.1$) and a Doppler-cooled temperature ($\braket{n(t=0)}\approx 7$).
 We also observe that the average phonon numbers at long times (steady states) fall within the estimated range of $n_{\rm ss} = \gamma_h/\gamma_c$ (indicated by the light red and blue bands for the higher- and lower-temperature cases, respectively).
-Moreover, we demonstrate control over the bath temperature from near zero ($\approx 0.1$, limited by the intrinsic heating rate of the motional mode) up to 3 by varying the motional heating rate while independently controlling two different cooling rates (see Fig.~\ref{Fig_dynamics_20250818}B).
+Moreover, we demonstrate control over the bath temperature, characterized by $n_{\rm ss}$, from near zero ($\approx 0.1$, limited by the intrinsic heating rate of the motional mode) up to about 4 by varying the motional heating rate while independently controlling two different cooling rates (see Fig.~\ref{Fig_dynamics_20250818}B).
 We emphasize that our proposed scheme is not limited to this temperature range.
-For example, higher heating rates or reduced cooling rates could be applied to achieve more elevated temperatures.
-However, due to limitations in extracting phonon-population distributions from blue-sideband dynamics fits, we can reliably characterize only up to $n_{\rm ss}\approx 3$ (see Supplemental Material \cite{so2025fT_supp}).
+For example, higher heating rates or reduced cooling rates could be applied to achieve higher temperatures.
 Importantly, we also show that the phonon-population probabilities in the steady states, fitted as free parameters, closely follow those of thermal states (see End Matter).

 \emph{Finite-temperature charge transfer} -- The ability to independently control the bath temperature and dissipation rate enables a wide range of applications in quantum information science, particularly robust state preparation and engineered reservoirs for open-system quantum simulation.
 To showcase both capabilities, we investigate the non-equilibrium transfer dynamics of an electron between a donor electronic site and an acceptor electronic site that are collectively coupled to a damped vibrational mode held at a specific temperature.
 This model was experimentally realized in Ref.~\cite{so2024electrontransfer} with tunable dissipation but without bath temperature control.
 Here, the addition of controlled heating allows us to tune the bath temperature while retaining independent control over the dissipation rate.